dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-platform/index.md

 ### NewPost

 This is a component to create a new blog post.
 Should be a connected component that can trigger actions via *ActionCreators*.
-You could have one component that is used for create, show, and update.
-Personal preference on this, but it might be easier at first to have a simple new post component and then refactor later to have one full featured component.
+You *could* have one component that is used for create, show, and update.
+Personal preference on this, but it might be easier at first to have a simple new post component and then refactor later to have one component that does double duty.

 ### Post (display and edit)